Towards combinatorial characterization of the smoothness of Hessenberg Schubert varieties: Properties of h -Bruhat order and the graphs Gwh

-\begin{remark} When $h=(2, 3, \dots, n, n)$, the corresponding Hessenberg variety is the permutohedral variety, which is a smooth projective toric variety.
+\begin{remark} \begin{enumerate} \item When $h=(2, 3, \dots, n, n)$, the corresponding Hessenberg variety is the permutohedral variety, which is a smooth projective toric variety.
 From the definition, every permutation avoids the patterns (1) to (6).
-Furthermore, every generator of the permutohedral variety avoids the associated pattern $\hpat{2413}$, see \cite[Lemma 5.21]{CHL}.
-It should be noted that $\Gamma_{w,h}$ is regular, and $\Omega_{w, h}$ is smooth for every $w\in \mathfrak S_n$ because $\Gamma_{w,h}$ forms a face containing $w$ and $w_0$ in the permutohedron if $w$ is a generator. \end{remark}
+Furthermore, every permutation in $\gen$ of the permutohedral variety avoids the pattern ${2413}$, see \cite[Lemma~5.21]{CHL}.
+For $w\in\gen$, $\Gamma_{w,h}$ forms a face containing $w$ and $w_0$ in the permutohedron and the Hessenberg Schubert variety $\Owh{w}$ is the smooth toric variety corresponding to the face.
+Furthermore, for $w\in\Sn{n}$, the Hessenberg Schubert variety $\Owh{w}$ is isomorphic to $\Owh{\widetilde{w}}$ and it is the smooth toric variety corresponding to the face of the permutohedron whose $1$-skeleton forms $\Gamma_{w,h}$.
+See Figure~\ref{fig:2344}. \item Recently, Insko, Precup, and Woo~\cite{IPW} classified all singular permutation flags in each regular Hessenberg variety with the Hessenberg function \((2,3,\dots,n,n)\) of type \(A\), relating them to certain combinatorial patterns, and further generalized these results to all Lie types using root-theoretic data.
+Since we only consider regular semisimple Hessenberg varieties, we obtain the same result only in the case corresponding to (1). \end{enumerate} \end{remark}